Product design

 Approvers

-As an "approver", you’ve been assessed as having the expertise to review the business case and the requirements for the product design BOM revision.
+As an approver, you’ve been assessed as having the expertise to review the business case and the requirements for the product design BOM revision.

 You might be an internal approver or an external approver.
 As an external approver, you might work for a customer that was sold a prototype of the product design and have now reviewed the design against the requirements or you might be an organization such as the Food Safety and Inspection Service.